| ⇦ |

 Nirenberg and Mathaei (1961) experi-men-tally proved that a single amino acid is determined by a sequence of three nitrogen bases.
 The sequence of three nitrogen bases determining a single amino acid is called a triplet code.
 Nirenberg and Mathaei experiments cracked the DNA and discovered unequivocally that a genetic code is a triplet.

-Related Questions: - Cell was discovered by
+Related Questions: - Theory of continuity of germplasm was given by

 Question Type: Memory